neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 0 - Signup for Google Cloud/README.md

 ![](images/12-activate.png)

 You'll see a questionaire dialog you can dismiss by clicking "CLOSE."

+![](images/13-welcome.png)

 You can dismiss the tutorial dialog by clicking "SKIP FOR NOW."
 Click the "X" to dismiss the "Now viewing project "My First Project" in organization "No organization" dialog.
-Click the "X" to dismiss the "Explore products at a glance" dialog.

-![](images/13-welcome.png)

-You can also dismiss the tutorial and organization dialogs.

 ![](images/14-welcome.png)